 Here’s the logic.
 Most people have to pay 15% federal capital gains tax, plus about 5% state tax on their investment, so $1 saved is about the same as $1.25 that you have to earn from investing to make them even.
 But paying down debt is a 100% guaranteed return on investment, whereas investing risk goes up as you push toward a higher yield — thus the 1.4 times.

-Also, since the Stock Market average annualized return is about 9%, this rule shows you that you’re almost always better off paying down any debt with an interest rate of 6.5% or higher — unless you are an above-average investor.
+Also, since the Stock Market average annualized return is about 9%, this rule shows you that you’re always better off paying down debt with 6.5% or higher interest rate.

 11. The 50/30/20 Rule for Budgeting